abdelfattahradwan/Random-Weapon-Generator-For-Unity/README.md

 ## Preview

-- [This is](https://youtu.be/icu-sKq9Uzw) a link to an 1-minute youtube video showing off the tool in action.
+- [This](https://youtu.be/icu-sKq9Uzw) is a link to an 1-minute youtube video showing off the tool in action.

 ## Requirements

 Since this project doesn't rely on any other plugin, it works with any Unity version that supports the new .NET runtime.

+## Getting Started

+[This](https://youtu.be/ITVjyzaxtmE) is a link to an in-depth getting started video.

 ## Support Me!

 I'm a 16-year-old student and maintiaing projects like this takes time and resources!
-So, if you would like to help me out you can contribute to this project by making updates and/or fixes. <sub>(or you can send some bucks to my PayPal account ARadwan620@gmail.com to help me since I have no means of income! any amount is greatly appreciated!)</sub>
+So, if you would like to help me out you can contribute to this project by making updates and/or fixes. <sub>(or you can support me with a monthly donation [here on Patreon!](https://www.patreon.com/winterboltgames))</sub>